teuton-software/asker/README.md

 # ASKER (Darts of teacher)

-This program use some AI, to construct a lot of questions from HAML input (concept definitions file).
+This program use some _"kind of AI"_, to generate a lot of questions from _input file with conceptual entities_.

 ---

 # Description

-This application is a Free Source multiplatform program, that helps teachers to create a huge amount of questions, from a HAML input (concept definitions input file).
+This is a _Free Software multiplatform program_, that helps trainers to create a huge amount of questions, from a _conceptual entities input file_ (HAML or XML file).

 Steps:

-1. Create an input file (HAML/XML) with your conceptual map (definitions).
+1. Create an input file (Usign HAML or XML format) with your _conceptual entities_ and relations.
-1. Run this tool with input file
-1. Now we have created an output file with the questions.
+1. Run _asker_ and get the results.
+Now we have an output file with the questions.

 Features:
-* Read HAML/XML input files.
+* Read HAML/XML input files (It may be other input formats).
-* Export format GIFT questions.
+* Export format GIFT questions (It may be other output format).
 * Multiplatform.
 * Free Software [LICENSE](LICENSE).